gracelang/language/standardPrelude/standard.md

         // returns the value
     }

+The type `K` of keys must be an [EqualityObject](#object-and-equalityobject)

 # Collection objects

 The objects described in this section are made available to all Grace programs that are written in the _standard_ dialect.
 As is natural for collections, the types are parameterized by the types of the elements of the collection.
 Type